woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/payment-method-integration.md

 -   `shippingData`: This object contains all shipping related data (outside of status) - `shippingRates`, `shippingRatesLoading`, `selectedRates`, `setSelectedRates`, `isSelectingRate`, `shippingAddress`, `setShippingAddress`, and `needsShipping`.
 -   `billing`: This object contains everything related to billing - `billingData`, `cartTotal`, `currency`, `cartTotalItems`, `displayPricesIncludingTax`, `appliedCoupons`, `customerId`
 -   `eventRegistration`: This object contains all the checkout event emitter registration functions.
 These are functions the payment method can register observers on to interact with various points in the checkout flow (see [this doc](./checkout-flow-and-events.md) for more info).
 The following properties are available - `onCheckoutBeforeProcessing`, `onCheckoutAfterProcessingWithSuccess`, `onCheckoutAfterProcessingWithError`, `onPaymentProcessing`, `onShippingRateSuccess`, `onShippingRateFail`, `onShippingRateSelectSuccess`, `onShippingRateSelectFail`
 -   `components`: The properties on this object are exposed components that can be implemented by your payment method for various common interface elements used by payment methods.
-Currently the available components on this property are: `ValidationInputError` (a container for holding validation errors which typically you'll include after any inputs), and `CheckboxControl`(which is usually used for indicating to save the payment method). **Note: this last one is subject to change**
+Currently the available components on this property are:
+  - `ValidationInputError` — a container for holding validation errors which typically you'll include after any inputs
+  - [`PaymentMethodLabel`](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/e089ae17043fa525e8397d605f0f470959f2ae95/assets/js/payment-method-extensions/payment-methods/paypal/index.js#L37-L40) — use this component for the payment method label, including an optional icon
 -   `setExpressPaymentError`: This function receives a string and allows express payment methods to set an error notice for the express payment area on demand.
 This can be necessary because some express payment method processing might happen outside of checkout events.

 ## Server Side Integration

-> **Note:** This portion of the doc is still in development and there could be changes to the API here.

 ### Processing Payment

-Currently, the checkout block has legacy handling for payment processing (by converting incoming `payment_data` provided by the client side payment method to `$_POST` and calling the payment gateway's `process_payment` function ).
-So unless your payment method hooks into the core checkout `process_checkout` function in any way, this will take care of processing your payment for you.
+The checkout block currently has legacy handling for payment processing.
+It converts incoming `payment_data` provided by the client-side payment method to `$_POST` and calls the payment gateway's `process_payment` function.
+If you already have a WooCommerce Payment method extension integrated with the existing shortcode checkout flow, the checkout block's legacy handling will take care of processing your payment for you on the server side.
+However, If your payment method hooks into the core checkout `process_checkout` function in any way, you will need to account for this behavior and make appropriate adjustments.
+(See the section below about hooking into the checkout process via the Store API.)

 ### Registering Assets

-Since implementing the correct loading of your client side asset registration is tricky with the variables around the block loading process, there is an API for ensuring you can register any assets and data to pass along to your client side payment method from the server.
+Implementing the correct loading of your client side asset registration is tricky for the blocks integration.
+This is because there are some dependencies on the _loading order_ of dependent assets in the request.
+To remove the complexity of this for extension consumers here, the server side API interface helps with ensuring you can register any assets and data to pass along to your client side payment method from the server and handles the correct loading order of those assets.

 First, you create a class that extends `Automattic\WooCommerce\Blocks\Payments\Integration\AbstractPaymentMethodType` (or you can implement the `Automattic\WooCommerce\Blocks\Payments\PaymentMethodTypeInterface`, but you get some functionality for free via the abstract class).

 In your class:

 -   Define a `name` property (which is a string used to reference your payment method).
 -   Define an `initialize` function.
-This function will get called during the server side initialization process and is a good place to put any settings population etc. Basically anything you need to do to initialize your gateway.
-Note, this will be called on every request so don't put anything expensive here.
+This function will get called during the server side initialization process and is a good place to put any settings population etc. Basically anything you need to do to initialize your gateway. **Note, this will be called on every request so don't put anything expensive here.**
 -   Define an `is_active` function.
 This should return whether the payment method is active or not.
 -   Define a `get_payment_method_script_handles` function.
 In this function you should register your payment method scripts (using `wp_register_script`) and then return the script handles you registered with.
-This will be used to add your payment method as a dependency of the checkout script and thus take sure of loading it correctly.
+This will be used to add your payment method as a dependency of the checkout script and thus take sure of loading it correctly. **Note:** You should still make sure any other asset dependencies your script has are registered properly here, if you're using Webpack to build your assets, you may want to use the [WooCommerce Webpack Dependency Extraction Plugin](https://www.npmjs.com/package/@woocommerce/dependency-extraction-webpack-plugin) to make this easier for you.
 -   Define a `get_payment_method_script_handles_for_admin` function.
 Include this if your payment method has a script you _only_ want to load in the editor context for the checkout block.
 -   Define a `get_payment_method_data` function.
 You can return from this function an associative array of data you want to be exposed for your payment method client side.
 This data will be available client side via `wc.wcSettings.getSetting`.
 So for instance if you assigned `stripe` as the value of the `name` property for this class, client side you can access any data via: `wc.wcSettings.getSetting( 'stripe_data' )`.
 That would return an object matching the shape of the associative array you returned from this function.

+### Hooking into the Checkout processing by the Store API.

-There is also a [hook you can implement to hook into the server side processing of the order](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/308e968c700028180cab391f2223eb0a43dd2d4d/src/RestApi/StoreApi/Routes/Checkout.php#L350-L361). **Note:** a good place to register your callback on this hook is in the `initialize` method of the payment method class you created from the above instructions.
+There may be some cases where the fallback legacy processing of Checkout requests from the StoreAPI mentioned earlier doesn't work for your existing payment method integration.
+For these cases, there is also an [action hook you can implement to hook into the server side processing of the order](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/308e968c700028180cab391f2223eb0a43dd2d4d/src/RestApi/StoreApi/Routes/Checkout.php#L350-L361). **Note:** a good place to register your callback on this hook is in the `initialize` method of the payment method class you created from the above instructions.

-This hook is the required place to hook in your payment processing and if you set a status on the provided `PaymentResult` object, then the legacy processing will be ignored for your payment method.
+This hook is the *preferred* place to hook in your payment processing and if you set a status on the provided `PaymentResult` object, then the legacy processing will be ignored for your payment method.
 Hook callbacks will receive:

 [`Automattic\WooCommerce\Blocks\Payments\PaymentContext`](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/trunk/src/Payments/PaymentContext.php)